 They shouldn’t be used as a primary treatment method for anything more serious than this type of simple injury-related edema.

 The most important thing is to figure out how they work for you and if they help you

 If you don’t know if compression socks will help your swollen legs, try some.

 If they don’t work for you, then don’t buy them again!

-There are many different brands and styles of compression socks to try out.
+There are many different brands and styles of socks to try out.
 Some people like ankle-highs; others prefer calf-highs.

 There are also various levels of pressure that can be applied to the legs with different types of stockings or socks.